Larasify/typepilled/README.md

 ## TODO
 - [ ] Text should animate out and in when reset or words change

 - [ ] add correct word count and wpm next to timer as an info panel
-- [ ] keyboard shortcuts

 - [ ] options selector should not jump around should be smooth on the right side

 - [ ] when seomeone joins there has to be a delay for the components to mount before opening a connection or sth like that somethings borked there or like socket needs time to return stuff before update is set or something

 - [ ] if a room has been inactive for super long or state hasnt been updated in forever cull it (dont cull it once the last person leaves it should stay up for like 4-5 more mins or sth like that)

 - [ ] notification when someone joins or leaves or owner changes

+- [ ] sound effect when game is starting

 - [ ] the person that started the game has +5 seconds of duration (the others have -5 seconds ?)

 - [ ] same user can connect multiple times but this isnt really too big of a deal just same username happens they have different id's

 - [ ] Real online users counter

-- [ ] Random rooms so it matches people together?
+- [ ] Random rooms so it matches people together? or a join room button that joins another created room

 - [ ] cant type in game and the players tab glitched out. i think these two are related